 Although Lorenz & Partners always pays great attention on updating information provided in newsletters and brochures, we cannot take responsibility for the completeness, correctness or quality of the information provided.
 None of the information contained in this newsletter is meant to replace a personal consultation with a qualified lawyer.
 Liability claims regarding damage caused by the use or disuse of any information provided, including any kind of information which is incomplete or incorrect, will therefore be rejected, if not generated deliberately or grossly negligent.

-Under the Thai Civil and Commercial Code (CCC) the ownership of property is transferred at the moment that the sale contract is concluded in case of sale of ascertained property (Sec.458 CCC).
+Under the Thai Civil and Commercial Code (CCC) the ownership of property is transferred at the moment that the sale contract is concluded in case of sale of ascertained movable property (Sec.
+458 CCC).
 If unascertained property is sold, the ownership is transferred when the property has been specified (Sec.
 460 CCC).
-In the event that the contract is subjected to a condition or a time clause, the ownership will be transferred at the fulfillment of the condition or the time has arrived.
+In the event that the contract is subjected to a condition or a time clause, the ownership will be transferred at the fulfillment of the condition or when the time has arrived.

-This is in contrast to the German civil law, which distinguishes between obligatory and real legal transaction.
-The obligatory legal transaction only obligates the seller to transfer the possession of the property but does not transfer the ownership of the property.
+This is in contrast to the German civil law, which distinguishes between obligatory and final legal transaction.
+The obligatory legal transaction only obligates the seller to transfer ownership of the property, but does not transfer the ownership of the property itself.
 In order to transfer the ownership of the property, it is required that the contracting parties agree to transfer the ownership of the property.
 This is a second legal transaction that constitutes the fulfillment of the obligatory legal transaction.
-Therefore, the obligatory legal transaction is the means to transfer the ownership.
-Although there are two legal transactions under the German law, in practice both legal transactions may be concluded with a conclusion of the obligatory legal transaction and delivery of the property.
+Therefore, the obligatory legal transaction is the obligation to transfer the ownership.
+Although there are two legal transactions under the German law, in practice both legal transactions may be concluded simultaneously with conclusion of the obligatory legal transaction and delivery of the property.

 2. How to secure a claim?